acoustic-warfare/beamforming-lk/README.md

 @realtime     hard    priority        99
 @realtime     hard    memlock     102400
 ```
+## Prerequisites (automatic)
+By running the script `start.h` the prerequistes are set up, build and run automatically.

+    ./start.sh

-## Prerequisites (Docker)
+## Prerequisites (manual)

-The project may also be compiled and executed inside a Docker environment.
+The project may also be compiled and executed inside a Docker environment manually.
 A working Docker installation is required and Docker without root privileges is recommended.

-### To build the container run the following command:
+#### To build the container run the following command:

     docker build -t beamformer .

-### To run the container
+#### To run the container run the following command:

-    docker run -v $(pwd):/usr/src/app -e DISPLAY=$DISPLAY -it --network=host -v /tmp/.X11-unix:/tmp/.X11-unix --user=$(id -u $USER) beamformer bash
+    docker run -v $(pwd):/usr/src/app -e DISPLAY=$DISPLAY -it --network=host -v /tmp/.X11-unix:/tmp/.X11-unix -e PULSE_SERVER=unix:${XDG_RUNTIME_DIR}/pulse/native -v ${XDG_RUNTIME_DIR}/pulse/native:${XDG_RUNTIME_DIR}/pulse/native -v /run/dbus:/run/dbus --device /dev/snd beamformer bash

 ## Configuration

 Configurations can be made to the `config.yaml` file.
-All settings will be converted to config files in respective languages in `src/`. *do not edit any other config.\* file* since they will be overwritten on next build.
+All settings will be converted to config files in respective languages in `src/`. ***Do not edit any other config.\* file*** since they will be overwritten on next build.

 ## Building